Our Mission

 Hasta's Story

-Hasta Rai came to Kansas City in 2010 with her two sons and their families from Bhutan.
+Hasta Rai came to Kansas City in 2010 with her two sons and their families.
 When I first met Hasta, she looked nervous and tired, but she was very friendly and willing to learn English and other skills in order to establish her life in the US.
 In our ESL class, she was the first person to memorize the answers to one hundred questions for the citizenship interview.
 I was really amazed by her determination and strength.
-After spending some more time with her, I found out that she had been very sick for three years while living in a refugee camp in Nepal, but her determination to live life has brought her this far.
+After spending some more time with her, I found out that she had been very sick for three years while living in a camp in Nepal, but her determination to live life has brought her this far.

 Hasta is not only resilient but very creative.
 You give her any piece of fabric or yarn, she will turn it into a beautiful hat or basket or blouse!
 She is also a skillful gardener and a good cook.
 I have been to her house many times and eaten her delicious Nepali meals.
 Meeting a woman like Hasta helps me to believe that every woman can be creative and can contribute to building a better economy and society if we give them space and opportunity.
 It was through that inspiration that Stitching Change came into being!